TRASE: Tracking-free 4D Segmentation and Editing: Testing Implementation Details

 Given a clicked point $[u, v]^T$ on the novel view, we first use the known camera intrinsics to compute the inverse intrinsic matrix $\boldsymbol{K}^{-1}$.
 With the depth information $d$ rendered by the dynamic reconstruction of the Gaussians $\mathcal{G}_t$ at time $t$, we can reproject the 2D clicked point to 3D coordinates in the camera frame.
 Finally, using the known camera extrinsics (rotation matrix $\boldsymbol{R}$ and translation vector $\boldsymbol{T}$) for the world-to-camera transformation, we convert the points back into the world coordinate frame.
 We can then use this point coordinate to query its nearest neighbor Gaussian using KNN.
 The cluster ID corresponding to its nearest neighbor Gaussian is subsequently retrieved.

-We provide interactive illustrations in our GUI to segment target objects as follows: \begin{enumerate} \item Open the GUI and run DBSCAN (Click button "Clustering") to group Gaussians into different clusters based on the learned Gaussian features as illustrated in \cref{fig:gui_overview}. \item Click the objects of interest in the novel view to segment the target objects as shown in \cref{fig:GUI_object}. \item Click the button "Render Object" to render the selected object to test views for evaluating the performance. \end{enumerate}
+We provide interactive illustrations in our GUI to segment target objects as follows: \begin{enumerate} \item Open the GUI and run DBSCAN (Click button "Clustering") to group Gaussians into different clusters based on the learned Gaussian features as illustrated in \cref{fig:gui_overview}. \item Click the objects of interest in the novel view to segment the target objects as shown in \cref{fig:GUI_object}. \item Optional: Adjust the threshold to refine the object's boundaries ($T_\text{Neu3D}=0.98$, $T_\text{NeRF-DS}=0.4$, $T_\text{HyperNeRF}=0.9$, $T_\text{Technicolor}=0.9$, $T_\text{Immersive}=0.6$). \item Click the button "Render Object" to render the selected object to test views for evaluating the performance. \end{enumerate}